dkrajzew/gresiblos/docs/usage.md

 ## Basics

 Assume you would have diverse text files with notes stored in a folder named &ldquo;blog&rdquo;.
-You can use __gresiblos__ to turn them into browseable set of HTML pages with the following call:
+You can use __gresiblos__ to turn them into browsable set of HTML pages with the following call:

 ```shell
 > gresiblos blog/*.txt